Zylann/godot_voxel/doc/source/api/VoxelGeneratorGraph.md

 ### [float](https://docs.godotengine.org/en/stable/classes/class_float.html)<span id="i_sdf_clip_threshold"></span> **sdf_clip_threshold** = 1.5

-When generating SDF blocks for a terrain, if the range analysis of a block is beyond this threshold, its SDF data will be considered either fully 1, or fully -1.
-This optimizes memory and processing time.
+When generating SDF blocks for a terrain, if the range analysis of a block is beyond this threshold, its SDF data will be considered either fully air, or fully matter (using high constants, positive or negative).
+This optimizes memory because chunks entirely underground or in the air will have the same value on every voxel.
+It also saves processing time because SDF calculations (noise etc) are skipped.
+To turn off this optimization, set it to a high value.

+Downside: if you use operations to edit the terrain assuming coherent SDF, they might behave incorrectly at boundaries where the clipping starts to occur.
+This is notably the case of [VoxelTool.grow_sphere](VoxelTool.md#i_grow_sphere).

 ### [int](https://docs.godotengine.org/en/stable/classes/class_int.html)<span id="i_subdivision_size"></span> **subdivision_size** = 16